Our Fellows, whether they are professionals in the field or not, value the benefits of the Society.

-Fellow Dr Natasha Ferguson works with the Treasure Trove unit.
-Here she shares her thoughts on Fellowship.
+Fellow Dr Natasha Ferguson shares her thoughts on Fellowship and the Society.

 “I was aware of the Society as an undergraduate.
 For me it has always been a constant focal point.
 In part that’s because of its longevity and the unbroken chain of archaeological thought since archaeology as a discipline started.
 The Society embodies archaeology in Scotland and now I’m a Fellow I feel more attached to a community of archaeologists, part of an intellectual community.